Implied vs Realized Volatility

 Is implied volatility a forecast of what will happen?

 Not in a pure sense.
 It is a price-based estimate that reflects expectations, uncertainty, and demand for protection.
-That makes it forward-looking, but it also means it can include risk premium and hedging pressure rather than serving as a clean forecast of future realized movement.
+That makes it forward-looking, but it can also include risk premium and hedging pressure rather than serving as a clean forecast of future realized movement.

 Can realized volatility end up higher than implied volatility?

 Yes.
 That happens when the market moves more violently than option prices had embedded in advance.
-It often shows up when outcomes are more disruptive than expected or when a catalyst produces a larger move than the options market priced beforehand.
+It often appears when outcomes are more disruptive than expected or when a catalyst produces a larger move than the options market priced beforehand.

 Why is implied volatility often above realized volatility?